All modules are core modules.

 Introduction to the Psychology of Sport, Exercise and Skill Acquisition

-The aim of this module is to provide an introduction to the fundamental psychological constructs that underpin our understanding of human behaviour and learning in sport and exercise settings.
-Central concepts such as personality, attributions, aggression, motivation, arousal, anxiety and stress are currently examined with reference to their implications for sport and exercise behaviour.
-The nature and development of groups and the influence of group dynamics on individual behaviour are also explored, along with cognitive processes involved in skill acquisition and performance, and the relationships between exercise participation and health and wellbeing.
+The module will provide an introduction to the area of sport and exercise psychology.
+Central concepts such as personality, attributions, aggression, motivation, arousal, anxiety and stress will be examined with reference to their implications for sport and exercise behaviour.
+The nature and development of groups and the influence of group dynamics on individual behaviour will be introduced.
+Cognitive processes involved in skill acquisition and performance, and the relationships between sport, exercise and health and wellbeing will be examined.

 Psychology of Sport

-This module examines a range of factors which influence the competitive sport performance of both individual athletes and teams.
-Psychological phenomena currently addressed on the module include individual motivation, confidence and anxiety and such social psychological processes associated with group dynamics including motivation and cohesion, the nature of the group environment and the components of effective leadership.
+The module examines a range of factors which influence the competitive sport performance of both individual athletes and teams.
+Psychological phenomena currently addressed on the module include individual motivation, confidence and anxiety and such social psychological processes as group motivation and cohesion, the nature of the group environment and the components of effective leadership.

 Perceptual and Motor Skills in Sport Coaching